Alfresco/acs-packaging/docs/metadata-extract-embbed.md

 ### overwritePolicy
-It is possible to specify if properties in the content repository will be set depending on the values extracted or the properties already set on the node.
+It is possible to specify if properties in the content repository will be set if the extracted values are not null or if the properties are already have a value.
 By default, `PRAGMATIC` is used.
 Generally you will not need to change this.
 Other values (`CAUTIOUS`, `EAGER`, `PRUDENT`) are described in [OverwritePolicy](https://github.com/Alfresco/alfresco-community-repo/blob/master/repository/src/main/java/org/alfresco/repo/content/metadata/MetadataExtracter.java#L70-L318).
-To use a different policy add `"sys:overwritePolicy"` with the required property to the Map returned from `extractMetadata`.
+To use a different policy add a `"sys:overwritePolicy"` value to the Map returned from the `extractMetadata` method of the class extending `AbstractMetadataExtractor` (described above).

+### carryAspectProperties

+When a property is extracted, which is part of an aspect, it is possible to remove all other properties in the same aspect that do not have an extracted value.
+In this way only extracted values will be set and any previously set aspect properties will be cleared.
+By default, this does not take place and newly extracted values are just added to the node's properties.
+To clear other aspect properties add `"sys:carryAspectProperties"`= `false` to the Map returned from the `extractMetadata` method.

 ### enableStringTagging

-TODO

-### carryAspectProperties

-TODO
+When a extracted property is taggable, it is possible to automatically extract tags from the value.
+By default, this is disabled, but may be enabled by adding `"sys:enableStringTagging"`= `true` to the Map returned from the `extractMetadata` method.

 ### stringTaggingSeparators

-TODO
+Assuming `enableStringTagging` is `true`, it is also possible to change the default separators of the tags in the value.
+The default separators are `,` `;` and `\|`.
+This is done by adding a `"sys:stringTaggingSeparators"` value to the Map returned from the `extractMetadata` method.
+Please note that escaping of characters takes place in both Java and json, so json response would look like `"sys:stringTaggingSeparators": ";,\",\",\\|"` if the code explicitly sets the default separators.

 ### Extract Request

 The request from the content repository to extract metadata goes through `RenditionService2`, so will use the asynchronous Alfresco
 Transform Service if available and synchronous Local transform if not.